JonasGMorsch/My-Arduino-IDE-for-ESP8266/hardware/espressif/esp8266/doc/ota_updates/readme.rst

    :alt: Termite settings

 Then run OTA from IDE and look what is displayed on terminal.
-Successful `ArduinoOTA <#arduinoota>`__ process using BasicOTA.ino sketch looks like below (IP address depends on your network configuration):
+Successful `ArduinoOTA <#arduino-ide>`__ process using BasicOTA.ino sketch looks like below (IP address depends on your network configuration):

 .. figure:: a-ota-external-serial-terminal-output.png
    :alt: OTA upload successful - output on an external serial terminal